rpappu/IoTCaps/PITCHME.md

 ## Idea #1

 ## Software representations of things
+>Anything that can be represented by software _will_ be represented by software...separating the logical content of objects from their physical representation – cleaving the bits from the atoms.

 +++
 ## Idea #2

 ## Invisible technology

 > The most profound technologies are those that disappear.
-They weave themselves into the fabric of everyday life until they are indistinguishable from it.
+They weave themselves into the fabric of everyday life until they are indistinguishable from it. - Marc Weiser

-> Marc Weiser, The Computer in the 21st Century, Scientific American, September 1991.

 +++
 ### 3. Measurement, measurement, measurement

+> Software is eating the world, but the world can’t eat software.
+Some of the largest challenges facing our species can- not be solved by code; we cannot program away climate change, water contamination, crowded cities, or hunger.
+However, measuring relevant quantities of interest can help model and understand these complex problems.

 +++
 ### 4. Recombinant technology capabilities

+>The more technology artifacts we have, the more we will have, ow- ing to the power of recombination.
+Engineering relies on the encapsulation of discrete capabilities into modular artifacts that can then be combined to create new arti- facts, which can themselves be modularized, and so on.
+Modern IoT is primarily based on synthesizing new ap- plications by assembling existing technology capabilities in new ways and uniquely challenging their limits.

 ---
 ### IoT dominant paradigm